All Episodes

 That is what those people hoped happened.

-I thought he was impressive.
+And I was doing that simply because I thought he was impressive.

-And I thought he stuck to his guns, and if he was telling us the truth, it's going to be great.
+And if he was telling us the truth, it's going to be great.

 That's fine.

-It's fun to listen to this.
+It's fun to listen to.

-Start out with Senator Schumer.
+Let's start out with Senator Schumer.

 He's talking to Schumer now.

-How hazardous is it for Senator Rubio, a young senator, possibly running in 16, to be your talking point on this.
+How hazardous is it for Senator Rubio, a young senator, possibly running in 16, to be your talking point on this?

 And it was amazing.